 Below is an alphabetical listing of the auxiliaries and committees that comprise the Ministry of Helps at Crenshaw Christian Center.
-If you have been a CCC member for at least 3 months (an additional waiting period may apply to some adults, no waiting period for children 6-12 years of age) and you are interested in joining any of the following auxiliaries, we encourage you to pick up an application.
-If you are a current Helps Ministry worker and desire to serve in more auxiliaries, you may pick up a Request To Add Another Auxiliary form.
-Both applications can be obtained from one of the information tables in each of the three foyers in the FaithDome.
+If you have been a CCC member for at least 3 months (an additional waiting period may apply for some adults; there is no waiting period for children 6-12 years of age) and you are interested in joining any of the following auxiliaries, please complete the application below.
+If you are a current Helps Ministry worker and desire to serve in another auxiliary, you may also complete the application below.

 ADAP was founded by Dr. Betty Price to educate the membership on the dangers of substance abuse, assist the abuser in obtaining freedom from addiction, and offer spiritual therapy and ongoing support to the abuser and his or her family members.
 The program meets every Wednesday at 7:30 p.m. on the church grounds.

 The Church auxiliary provides vital ministry services.
 It is comprised of 8 committees.
-The primary responsibilities include: baptism of new members; preparation of food for bereaved families; sales and inventory of bookstore supplies; preparation of elements for communion; translation assistance during various Helps Ministry gatherings; clerical duties; audio media preparation and distribution, distribution of selected literature (to members) and, preparation and setup for weddings and receptions.
+The primary responsibilities include: baptism of new members; preparation of food for bereaved families; sales and inventory of bookstore supplies; preparation of elements for communion; clerical duties; audio media preparation and distribution, distribution of selected literature (to members) and, preparation and setup for weddings and receptions.

 The Community Outreach Program distributes food and clothing to CCC members in need who meet the ministry guidelines for assistance.